ovynk/todo-web-mvc/README.md

-# Simple project Web ToDo list with implementation of chat
+# Project Web ToDo list with implementation of chat

 Project is written to practice and learn new skills.
 <br>